the journey to sustainable last mile deliveries

 Along the way we learnt a lot and we continuously developed solutions, but fundamentally the issue of space on the road became a design constraint we did not believe was solvable with the eTrailer alone.

-Breathe and the eTrailer combined allows a rider to legally tow 400kg of parcel weight and 2,6 cubic meters of volume – an interesting concept when compared to the volume of a Transit Connect small van – our benchmark for this solution.
+The eQuad and the eTrailer combined allows a rider to legally tow 400kg of parcel weight and 2,6 cubic meters of volume – an interesting concept when compared to the volume of a Transit Connect small van – our benchmark for this solution.

 The art of walking

 The original concept and early testing of the e:trailer was for a cycle solution that could be converted into a walker aid.
-This has been achieved, but with compromises around speed and ease of manoeuvre.
+This has been achieved, but with modifications around speed and ease of manoeuvre.